temporalio/documentation/docs/go-retries.md

     // This value is the cap of the interval.
 Default is 100x of initial interval.
     MaximumInterval time.Duration

-    // Maximum time to retry.
-Either ExpirationInterval or MaximumAttempts is required.
-    // When exceeded the retries stop even if maximum retries is not reached yet.
-    ExpirationInterval time.Duration

     // Maximum number of attempts.
 When exceeded the retries stop even if not expired yet.
-    // If not set or set to 0, it means unlimited, and relies on ExpirationInterval to stop.
+    // If not set or set to 0, it means unlimited MaximumAttempts int32
-    // Either MaximumAttempts or ExpirationInterval is required.
-    MaximumAttempts int32

     // Non-Retriable errors.
 This is optional.
 Temporal server will stop retry if error reason matches this list.